-Eric's prior experience included serving as an Assistant Attorney General for the State of New York and as an Assistant District Attorney for the County of Westchester.
-As a prosecutor, Eric investigated and prosecuted white collar criminal cases, including many securities law violations.
+Prior to joining Labaton Sucharow, Eric served as an Assistant Attorney General for the State of New York and as an Assistant District Attorney for the County of Westchester.
+As a prosecutor, Eric investigated and prosecuted white-collar criminal cases, including many securities law violations.
 He presented hundreds of cases to the grand jury and obtained numerous felony convictions after jury trials.

-Eric is a member of the National Association of Public Pension Attorneys (NAPPA) Securities Litigation Working Group.
-He has spoken on the topics of shareholder litigation and U.S.-style class actions in European countries and has also discussed socially responsible investments for public pension funds.
+Eric is a member of the National Association of Public Pension Attorneys (NAPPA) Securities Litigation Working Group and the Cold Spring Harbor Laboratory Corporate Advisory Board.
+He is a frequent speaker in the U.S. and abroad on the topics of shareholder litigation and U.S.-style class actions in European countries and has also discussed socially responsible investments for public pension funds including at a roundtable called “The Impact of Non-U.S. Securities Actions and the Rise of ESG Litigation on Dutch Investors.”

 1996, New York